Who Was Matthew the Apostle In the Bible?

 Matthew was an outcast of society.
 The Jews hated him because he took their money, and he was unforgivable in the Pharisees’ eyes.
 And for the Romans, he was just a pawn.

 We don’t have to be popular.
 We don’t have to be smart.
 We don’t have to be liked by anyone.
-And we all have our sins we struggle with.
 But that doesn’t make us unusable to God.
-Often, it can glorify Him even more.
+Often, the result of God changing our lives for the better can glorify Him even more.

 And when we do accept that call, we can allow ourselves to grow and be changed.
 Matthew’s life was transformed by this event, and he eventually became a powerful witness for Jesus.
 We too, can become a great witness for Jesus, if we let Him lead us.

-Matthew was not the only disciple whose life was changed.
-The experience with Jesus permanently affected most of the disciples for good.
+Matthew was not the only apostle whose life was changed.
+Learn about the disciples’ collective experience with Jesus, or

 2. Ibid. []